toshi-physics/mnp-club.github.io/README.md

 We at MnP believe in building a community, and an integral part of an interactive community is contributing.
 If you have an interesting topic that you would like to share to the world, through our page, or if you come across something exciting and new, we would love to host your post.
 Follow the steps to get your post up!

   * Make sure you have git on your system, and a Github account; if not, you can create one for free now!
   * It is recommended that you have *jekyll* on your system, to see how your post would look, if published.
-Follow this [simple guide fr Ubuntu](http://sharadchhetri.com/2014/06/30/install-jekyll-on-ubuntu-14-04-lts/), or the [official docs](https://jekyllrb.com/docs/installation/) if you don't have it yet._(You can continue in the absence of Jekyll as well!)_
+Follow this [simple guide for Ubuntu](http://sharadchhetri.com/2014/06/30/install-jekyll-on-ubuntu-14-04-lts/), or the [official docs](https://jekyllrb.com/docs/installation/) if you don't have it yet._(You can continue in the absence of Jekyll as well!)_
   * You can use any text editor to create your post, but a sophisticated editor like [Atom](https://atom.io/), which supports markdown rendering, for convenience.

 Once you have the above packages, you can now create your own post!
 Just a few more steps!